Skip to main content

 1 mentions Positive Neutral Negative

-• “I played about 30 minutes on my Steam Deck and performance is a little lacking at the moment, with it never going above about 40fps.
-Additionally, UI elements and text are small and either very hard or impossible to read.”
+• “I played about 30 minutes on my Steam Deck and the performance is a little lacking at the moment, with it never going above about 40fps, as well as UI elements and text being small and either very hard or impossible to read.”

 Skip Game Offers